rust-lang/book/src/ch10-02-traits.md

 standard library traits like `Display` on a custom type like `Tweet` as part of our `aggregator` crate functionality.
 We could also implement `Summarizable` on `Vec` in our `aggregator` crate, since we've defined `Summarizable` there.
-This restriction is part of what's called the *orphan rules*, which you can look up if you're interested in type theory.
-Briefly, [INSERT SENTENCE ABOUT WHY IT'S CALLED THE ORPHAN RULE AND WHY WE DON'T WANT ORPHAN IMPLEMENTATIONS HERE]
+This restriction is part of what's called the *orphan rule*, which you can look up if you're interested in type theory.
+Briefly, it's called the orphan rule because the parent type is not present.
+Without this rule, two crates could implement the same trait for the same type, and the two implementations would
+conflict: Rust wouldn't know which implementation to use.
+Because Rust enforces the orphan rule, other people's code can't break your code and vice versa.

 ### Default Implementations